Hero Image

 CAPTE STATEMENT ON ACCREDITATION:

 Southwest Tennessee Community College is seeking accreditation of a new physical therapist assistant education program from CAPTE.
-The program plans to submit an Application for Candidacy, which is the formal application required in the pre-accreditation stage, in November 2025.
+On October 31, 2025, the program submitted an Application for Candidacy, which is the formal application required in the pre-accreditation stage.
 Submission of this document does not assure that the program will be granted Candidate for Accreditation status.
 Achievement of Candidate for Accreditation status is required prior to implementation of the professional/technical phase of the program; therefore, no students may be enrolled in professional/technical courses until Candidate for Accreditation status has been achieved.
 Further, though achievement of Candidate for Accreditation status signifies satisfactory progress toward accreditation, it does not assure that the program will be granted accreditation.

 Contact Us